-Optional: You can also add Searchem Prime (link to check the price on Amazon).
-This water conditioner also removes chlorine, chloramine, bind to heavy metals, any ammonia, nitrites or nitrates present for up to 48 hours.
+Optional: You can also add Seachem Prime (link to check the price on Amazon).
+This water conditioner also removes chlorine, chloramine, binds to heavy metals, any ammonia, nitrites, or nitrates present for up to 48 hours.
 Consider Prime as your additional safety net.

 However, UV lighting is not completely safe for your Emperor Scorpions.
 I will remind you that ultraviolet is simply a normal part of the light from the sun.
 These scorpions do not like to be exposed to the sun.
 That is why if you want to buy UV lighting – do not use it all the time, only for a short period of time.
 So make sure you get heat bulbs that do not emit UV (UVA or UVB) rays.
 Instead of UV lighting, you can always choose heat bulbs that do not emit UV rays.

 How often should you clean the Emperor Scorpions tank?